CodheadClub/AwesomeResources/README.md

 - Make your changes and double check that nothing is broken.
 - Make a pull request and request a review from the Freeside team.

+#### Help and Support
+If you require any support, either whilst contributing or with linux, programming or otherwise, feel free to join [Freeside's Discord server](http://discord.freeside.co.uk/) where our members will be more than willing to help.

 ## Student Discount / Free stuff <a name="freestuff"></a>
 1. [Github Student Pack](https://education.github.com/pack).
 2. [Azure for Students](https://azure.microsoft.com/en-gb/free/students/).